episerver/content-delivery-js-sdk/src/@episerver/content-definitions/README.md

   --client-id <clientId>                    Login client ID.
   --client-secret <clientSecret>            Login client secret.
   --allowed-upgrades [allowedUpgrades]      Which semantic upgrades of definitions should be allowed.
 Allowed values are "none", "patch", "minor", and "major".
-  --allowed-downgrades [allowedDowngrades]  Which semantic downgrades of definitions should be allowed.
-Allowed values are "none", "patch", "minor", and "major".
+  -f, --force [force]                       Should the push proceed even though there are warnings or the changes are not allowed.
-  -h, --help                                display help for command
+  -h, --help                                Display help for command
 ```
 Pull content definitions manifest: